 - In direct current it is not possible to exploit the advantages of a three-phase system.
 Almost all consumer electronic devices operate in direct current, but this can be achieved by alternating current by means of a simple rectifier.

 On the other hand, it is possible to obtain alternating electric current from the direct current, generated in appropriate parameters of frequency, waveform and voltage by means of devices called inverters.

 History of alternating current

-In the industrial origins of the use of electricity in the nineteenth century was used direct current, which offers the advantage of being able to be stored in batteries, but with the arrival of alternating current by the scientist Nikola Tesla the world was revolutionized again.
-The efficiency of this new type of current allows drastically reducing energy losses over long distances thanks to the increase in electrical voltage.
-This feature allowed the high-voltage electric power transmission and the current dissipation losses drastically reducing low in the line and then the thickness of the conductor used for transport, compared to the Edison direct current.
+In the industrial origins of the use of electricity in the nineteenth century was used direct current, which offers the advantage of being able to be stored in batteries, but with the arrival of alternating current by the scientist Nikola Tesla the world was revolutionized new.
+The efficiency of this new type of current that is allowed to drastically reduce energy losses over long distances thanks to the increase in electrical voltage.
+This feature allowed the high-voltage electric power transmission and the current dissipation losses drastically reducing low in the line and then the thickness of the conductor used for transport, compared to Edison's direct current.

-The alternating current was extended thanks to the use of the transformer, which makes it possible to carry the potential difference (voltage) to very high levels (high voltage) and correspondingly the current to very low values, thus maintaining the power unaltered and then transmitting it to large distances and small losses, achieving considerable economies of scale.
+The alternating current was extended thanks to the use of the transformer, which allows to take the difference of potential (voltage) to very high levels (high voltage) and correspondingly the current to very low values, thus maintaining the power unaltered and then transmitting it to a large distances and small losses, achieving considerable economies of scale.